 The main treatment for decompression sickness is time in a hyperbaric chamber.
 In the chamber, you're exposed to increasing air pressure, like the high pressure underwater.
 The pressure is slowly reduced, as though you're coming up from underwater.
 Treatment in a chamber usually works best if it's done as soon as possible.

 Most divers who have decompression sickness also get pure oxygen right away after they have symptoms.

 If you have a barotrauma injury, treatment depends on what part of your body has been injured.
-For example, if you have a broken eardrum, you may be given antibiotics while your eardrum heals.
-Depending on your injury, you also might get non-steroidal anti-inflammatory drugs (NSAIDs) or corticosteroids to help reduce swelling in your joints and tissues.
+For example, if you have a broken eardrum, you may be given antibiotics while your eardrum heals if you have signs of an ear infection.
+You also might get non-steroidal anti-inflammatory drugs (NSAIDs) or corticosteroids to help reduce swelling.

 The best way to prevent scuba diving injuries is to make sure that you have proper training and are healthy enough to dive.
 In diving classes, you also will learn how to clear your ears to prevent pain and injury as you descend.
 Diving instructors can tell you how to use dive tables or computers that show how fast you should ascend and how many stops you should make while ascending.

 Air travel too soon after diving can increase the risk of decompression sickness.
 The time you need to wait to fly depends on how much time has passed between your last dive and flying, and on how many dives you have made over a certain amount of time.
 Look at your dive manual to find out how long you need to wait before you fly.